Delphi U 2015 Presenters

 Marie Kendall Brown

-Virginia Denny leads the Professional Development unit of the Delphi Center.
+Virginia Denny leads the Professional Development and Event and Conference Services units of the Delphi Center.
 As a trainer and facilitator, she brings three decades of training experience and a passion for learning to her work.
 Her training methods rest on the conviction that adults learn best in a fast-paced, solution-oriented, interactive environment.
 As a consultant and trainer for large companies, small businesses, non-profit organizations, and government agencies, she helps identify and address learning system and organizational development needs.
 Degrees in psychology, communication, and human resource education bring a human-potential focus to her work and research.

 Deb Hatfield, M. Ed., instructional designer at the Delphi Center for Teaching and Learning, has a B.S in business from Spalding University and an M. Ed., in education from the University of Louisville.
 As a member of the Delphi Center’s staff, Deb combines her previous instructional design, project management and facilitation experience to the design, development, implementation and evaluation of web-based instruction.
 She collaborates with subject-matter experts to define content and develop online courses for the Delphi Center.
 Deb also has experience in online course delivery facilitation as an adjunct faculty member with the University of Louisville and the University of Phoenix Online.